 Identifying Barriers Faced by Ottawa Somali Youth in Accessing Post-Secondary and Vocational Opportunities

-With generous support from the Ontario Trillium Foundation’s (OTF) Seed Grant program, the Somali Centre for Family Services (SCFS) enlisted the assistance of the Centre for Studies on Poverty and Social Citizenship (CSPSC) to undertake a community-based participatory needs assessment to identify and address the barriers that prevent Somali Youth within the Ottawa area from seeking out and enrolling in post-secondary education or employment-related training.
+With generous support from the Ontario Trillium Foundation’s (OTF) Seed Grant program, the Somali Centre for Family Services (SCFS) partnered with Centre for Studies on Poverty and Social Citizenship (CSPSC) to undertake a community-based participatory needs assessment.
+The goal of this needs assessment was to identify and address the barriers that prevent Somali Youth within the Ottawa area from seeking out and enrolling in post-secondary education or employment-related training.

 Over the course of two weeks, the research team ran 4 focus groups to collect input from Somali youth regarding their own experiences in seeking out vocational training, and enrolling in college and university programs.
 In carrying out this research, the SCFS’s main objective was to address social and economic exclusion locally by inviting Somali youth (age 19-30) from the Ottawa.

 The CSPSC Research Centre and the SCFS decided to use a community-based participatory approach to this research, where members of the Somali Centre and Muslim Community would participate on an advisory committee and where youth from the Somali Community would be directly involved in all phases of the research.

 Five themes were identified during the analysis;

 - Significant Barriers to Accessing Post-secondary Education

-- Barriers to Accessing Job Placements and Training Programs
+- Significant Barriers to Accessing Job Placements and Training Programs

 - Significant Barriers to Securing Employment